Liffort Hobley

-Liffort Wayne Hobley (born May 12, 1962) is a former professional American football safety in the National Football League (NFL).
+Liffort Wayne Hobley (born May 12, 1962) is an American former professional football safety in the National Football League (NFL).
 Hobley attended Louisiana State University, where he played college football for the LSU Tigers football team.
-He was drafted in the 3rd round of the 1985 NFL Draft by the Pittsburgh Steelers and played seven seasons for the St. Louis Cardinals and the Miami Dolphins.
+He was selected by the Pittsburgh Steelers in the third round of the 1985 NFL draft with the 74th overall pick and played seven seasons for the St. Louis Cardinals and Miami Dolphins.
 He had two touchdowns in his professional career, both on fumble recoveries.

 Hobley was born in Shreveport, Louisiana and attended C. E. Byrd High School.